 Thailand is a popular destination for travellers from Hong Kong and is easy to reach.

-The main full service carriers are Cathay Pacific (reviewed here in economy class), Cathay Dragon to cities other than Bangkok (reviewed here in economy class), Thai (reviewed here in business class and here in economy class) and Hong Kong Airlines.
+The main full service carriers are Cathay Pacific (reviewed here in economy class), Cathay Dragon to cities other than Bangkok (reviewed here in economy class), Thai (reviewed here in business class and here in economy class) and Hong Kong Airlines (reviewed here in business class).
 Cathay and Thai have multiple frequencies daily.
 Be aware that, Thai has now started operating some of its Hong Kong flights under its Thai Smile operation, which alas is a pared back offering.

 Other full service carriers offer a direct service between Hong Kong and Bangkok on some days, including EgyptAir, Ethiopian, Royal Jordanian (reviewed here) and Emirates (reviewed here).
 These carriers often offer competitive prices.
 Bear in mind that as these fifth freedom flights are tags to other journeys operated only two or three times weekly (Emirates aside, as it is more frequent) delays are harder for the airline to manage, and if you miss your flight you won’t have an alternative on the same carrier for several days in some cases.